AKSW/transform-bvl-pages-to-csv-file/README.md

 The [R2RML](https://www.w3.org/TR/r2rml/)-mapping ([file](https://github.com/AKSW/transform-bvl-pages-to-csv-file/blob/master/r2rml-mapping.ttl)) allows the transformation of the CSV file to RDF using R2RML tools like [sparqlmap](https://github.com/tomatophantastico/sparqlmap).
 Its purpose is to lower the barrier to convert original data, modeled as a table, in further formats.

-R2RML mapping is based on a couple of controlled vocabularies, such as [Dublin Core](http://purl.org/dc/elements/1.1/) and [The vocabulary for (L)OD description of wheelchair accessibility](http://semweb.mmlab.be/ns/wa#) as well as two vocabularies, inspired by and based on the data model of the building database, developed by ourselves.
+Our R2RML mapping is based on a couple of controlled vocabularies, such as [Dublin Core](http://purl.org/dc/elements/1.1/) and [The vocabulary for (L)OD description of wheelchair accessibility](http://semweb.mmlab.be/ns/wa#) as well as two vocabularies, inspired by and based on the data model of the building database, developed by ourselves.

 * The [building ontology](https://github.com/AKSW/leds-asp-f-ontologies/tree/master/ontologies/building) contains properties and classes about buildings in general.
 * The [building accessibility ontology](https://github.com/AKSW/leds-asp-f-ontologies/tree/master/ontologies/building-accessibility) contains properties to model accessibility information of a building.

 The file [places.ttl](places.ttl) was generated using sparqlmap with our R2RML-mapping.

+If you want to transform the CSV file a RDF file yourself, you can use this [docker-container](https://github.com/k00ni/sparqlmap-docker).

 ## SHACL rules